pytorch/rl/docs/source/reference/envs.rst

 - :obj:`env.step(tensordict)`: a step method that takes a :obj:`TensorDict` input containing an input action as well as other inputs (for model-based or stateless environments, for instance).
+- :obj:`env.set_seed(integer)`: a seeding method that will return the next seed to be used in a multi-env setting.
+This next seed is deterministically computed from the preceding one, such that one can seed multiple environments with a different seed without risking to overlap seeds in consecutive experiments, while still having reproducible results.
+- :obj:`env.rollout(max_steps, policy)`: executes a rollout in the environment for a maximum number of steps :obj:`max_steps` and using a policy :obj:`policy`.
+  The policy should be coded using a :obj:`TensorDictModule` (or any other :obj:`TensorDict`-compatible module).

 .. autosummary::